flamerohr/product-ready/README.md

 ```
 ./vendor/bin/sail up
 ```
-You can browse to http://localhost to view the app.
+After preparing the database and seeding it (instructions below), you can browse to http://localhost to view the app.

 **NOTE**: The first time you run the `Sail up` command, Sail's application containers will be built on your machine.
 This could take several minutes. **Don't worry, subsequent attempts to start Sail will be much faster.**